Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Final Thoughts on Tulum Airbnbs

 Well, there you have it.
 Those are the 15 best Airbnbs in Tulum!
-Whether you want to stay in a penthouse overlooking the jungle, a beachfront cabana, or a luxurious villa, there’s an Airbnb in Tulum for you.
-We hope you like the Airbnb Experiences too!
+Whether you want to stay in a penthouse overlooking the jungle, a beachfront cabana, or a luxurious private villa, there’s an Airbnb in Tulum for you.
+I hope you like the Airbnb Experiences too!

 What’s that?
-You still can’t make your mind up where to stay?!
+You still can’t make your mind up?!
 That’s understandable.
-We’d recommend keeping it simple and going for our overall favourite Airbnb in Tulum.
+I’d recommend keeping it simple and going for my overall favourite Airbnb in Tulum.
 That’s Casa La Vie Boheme.
 It’s a cool example of traditional Mayan architecture!